-In a territorial-based taxation system, countries like Singapore and Lebanon tax individuals only on income from sources inside the country’s borders.
+In a territorial-based taxation system, countries like Singapore and Lebanon tax individuals only on income from sources earned inside the country’s borders.
 Under residence-based taxation, countries like Germany and France tax their local residents on all income earned from both local and foreign sources.
 For non-residents in these countries, only income earned locally is taxed, similar to the territorial-based system.

 In the US tax system, foreign income is taxed at the same marginal rate as any income earned inside the country.

-- For citizens filing as Single: $10,300
+- For citizens filing as Single: $12,400

-- For citizens filing as Married Filing Jointly: $20,600
+- For citizens filing as Married Filing Jointly: $24,800

-- For citizens filing as Married Filing Separately: $4,000
+- For citizens filing as Married Filing Separately: $5

 - For citizens filing as Self-Employed: $400